p0ntan/jsramverk-train-controller/README.md

 #### Frontend (Vue)

 For frontend testing cypress is used for end to end testing.
 Testing uses the API and also the 'test' database in the Atlas Cloud.
-Therefor the backend needs to be started locally in 'test-mode'.
+The backend needs to be started locally in 'test-mode'.
 To run the test the commands below is needed to be run, which is also the way it's done during continuous integration.

 ```
 # Stand in /backend folder.
 npm run start-test

-# Start the front-end server from /fronend-vue
+# Start the front-end server from /frontend-vue
 npm run dev

 # Then run the test from /frontend-vue
-npm run cy:run
+npm run cy:run --e2e
 ```

 ### Deploying the app